All Episodes

 dan friesen

-The talking points of Wolfgang Halbig before actually getting into the interview, which, I mean, that gives him a cakewalk, basically, for this interview.
+And the other thing that he's doing in addition to establishing the talking points of Wolfgang Halbig before actually getting into the interview, which, I mean, that gives him a cakewalk, basically, for this interview.

-He also, Alex does, he goes out of his way to establish credibility for Wolfgang in order to frame this interview as an intrepid investigator going out to dig out the truth as opposed to it being like, well, this guy has questions.
+He also, Alex does, he goes out of his way to establish credibility for Wolfgang in order to frame this interview as an intrepid investigator going out to dig out the truth, as opposed to it being like, well, this guy has questions.

 Is there validity to them?

-That's not what he's doing.
+It's not what he's doing.

 He's presenting him as a hero.